ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 If only one of :code:`copy` or :code:`out` is specified, then this specified argument is given priority.
 If both are specified, then priority is given to the more general :code:`out` argument.
 As with the :code:`out` argument, the :code:`copy` argument is also handled `by the wrapper <insert_link>`_

+**Round Up**

+This should have hopefully given you a good feel for inplace updates, and how these are handled in Ivy.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!